-- Sec.
+Sec.
 15.1.
 Third Party Beneficiaries.
-Except to the extent expressly provided under this Gaming Compact, this Gaming Compact is not intended to, and shall not be construed to, create any right on the part of a third party to bring an action to enforce any of its terms. - Sec.
+Except to the extent expressly provided under this Gaming Compact, this Gaming Compact is not intended to, and shall not be construed to, create any right on the part of a third party to bring an action to enforce any of its terms.

+Sec.
 15.2.
 Complete agreement; revocation of prior requests to negotiate.
-This Gaming Compact, together with all addenda and approved amendments, sets forth the full and complete agreement of the parties and supersedes any prior agreements or understandings with respect to the subject matter hereof. - Sec.
-15.3.
-Construction.
-Neither the presence in another tribal-state compact of language that is not included in this Compact, nor the absence in this Compact of language that is present in another tribal-state compact shall be a factor in construing the terms of this Compact. - Sec.
+This Gaming Compact, together with all addenda and approved amendments, sets forth the full and complete agreement of the parties and supersedes any prior agreements or understandings with respect to the subject matter hereof.

+See 15.3 Constitution.
+Neither the presence in another tirbal state compare of language that as not included in this Compare, not the absence in this Compare of language that as present in another tirbal state compare shall have freed in constituting the terms of this Compare.

+See.
 15.4.
-Most Favored Tribe.
-If, after the effective date of this Compact, the State enters into a Compact with any other tribe that contains more favorable provisions with respect to any provisions of this Compact, the State shall, at the Tribe's request, enter into the preferred compact with the Tribe as a superseding substitute for this Compact; provided that the duration of the substitute compact shall not exceed the duration of this Compact.
+Most Pavored Tribe.
+If, after the effective date of this Compact, the State enters into a Compact with any other tribe that contains more favorable provisions with respect to any provisions of this Compact, the State shall at the Tribe's request enterm the preferred compact with the Tribe as a superseding substitute for this Compact, provided that the duration of the substitute compact shall not exceed the duration of this Compact.